Fishing on the Billfish Highway

 Arrival and Departure Details / Times

-Upon arrival into Guatemala City (GUA), guests will be transferred by private vehicle to the Lodge, a trip that takes under 90 minutes.
+Upon arrival in Guatemala City (GUA), guests will be transferred by private vehicle to the Lodge, a trip that takes under 90 minutes.
 To accommodate early flight departures at the end of the trip, clients will typically spend their final night at the first-class hotel in Guatemala City.
 These are true five-star hotels located in the heart of Guatemala City’s most popular restaurant and nightlife district.
 Located ten minutes from the airport, these are among Guatemala’s finest hotels.
 When making your flight arrangement, we suggest not departing Guatemala City before 12:00 PM.

 A valid passport is required for all visitors to Guatemala and must be valid for at least six (6) months beyond the duration of your stay.
 Citizens of the U.S., the British Commonwealth, and Canada are NOT required to have Visas.